franolicr/EYESonFX/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: FX Quantitative Analytics Manager
+bio: Head of Quantitative Analytics

 interests:
 - FX and other financial markets